TheLessonHere/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+With 100 users * 10 friendships it should be around 1000, but the total number of friendships in the database would be twice that

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+Around 99% with between 4.5-5.5 degrees of separation

 ## 4. Stretch Goal